 Great Domesday Book

-Twenty years after he won the Kingdom of England at the Battle of Hastings in 1066, William the Conqueror ordered a census of his new realm that would not be surpassed in scope and detail until the late 19th century.
-The massive tome was used by the kings of England to determine the taxes owed to them.
-Its name β€œDomesday” is a reference to the Apocalypse, indicating that the contents of the book are as final as the Last Judgement.
-The census and the resulting manuscript were completed in 1086 and helped the Normans to create the wealthiest and best organized kingdom of the High Middle Ages.
+Twenty years after his legendary victory over the Kingdom of England at the Battle of Hastings in 1066, the new Norman ruler William the Conqueror (c.
+1028-1087) ordered a remarkable census of his newly won realm that would not be surpassed in scope and detail until the late 19th century.
+The massive tome, known as the Great Domesday Book, was used by him and his successors to determine the taxes and duties owed to them.
+The name β€œDomesday” is an allusion to the Apocalypse, which was first mentioned in 1221.
+It indicates that the content of the book was perceived to be as final as the Last Judgement.
+The census of the population and their possessions along with the resulting manuscript were completed in 1086.
+The latter was an important basis for the Normans, on which they eventually established the richest and best organized kingdom of the European High Middle Ages.

 Great Domesday Book